DrC0okie/HEIG_ARN_Project/README.md

 3. The 224x224 pixel dimension of the images may not give enough context for the model to classify the three programming languages.
 Code snippets needs context to capture features, like syntax and structure, which are important for classification.
 The limited dimensions might restrict the model's ability to get the general context of the code, leading to low performance.
 4. CNNs are probably not be the best model for extracting features from images of text, such as code snippets.
 They are good for identifying spatial hierarchies and patterns in natural images, but they might not be well-suited for recognizing patterns in text data presented as images.
 To improve classification accuracy, it might be a good idea to explore other models or a combination of models better suited for text analysis, like transformers or recurrent neural networks (RNNs) integrated with CNNs.

-## Method 2: Extracting features from global code shape
+## Experiment 2: Extracting features from global code shape

 in our this experiment, we tried to determine whether the model could classify code images based on their global "shape" rather than specific characters or local patterns.
 This approach focuses on recognizing the overall structure and layout of the code snippets, hypothesizing that the unique formatting and indentation styles might provide sufficient features for classification.